 - Positive testing and

-- negative testing
+- Negative testing

-For more information on these forms of testing, you can check this article -> What is Negative Testing and How to Write Negative Test Cases
+Suggested Read => What is Negative Testing and How to Write Negative Test Cases

-So now let me try to structure the testing techniques using a flowchart below.
+Now, let me try to structure the testing techniques using a flowchart below.
 We’ll get into the details of each of those tests.

-In the Example, a customer scenario would include HRMS application loading, entering the correct credentials, going to the home page, performing some actions and logging out of the system.
+In the Example, a customer scenario would include tasks like HRMS application loading, entering the correct credentials, going to the home page, performing some actions and logging out of the system.
 This particular flow has to work without any errors for a basic business scenario.